Cyberpunk (role-playing game): Third edition: Cyberpunk V3.0

-Cyberpunk V3.0 is set in the 2030s, and was published in 2005.
+Cyberpunk V3.0 is set in the 2030s and was published in 2005.
 It takes Cyberpunk into a transhumanist setting in the aftermath of a fourth Corporate War.
 The global NET has been corrupted and rendered unusable, as has much hardcopied data, throwing human history into doubt.
 Six new subcultures have emerged, known as Altcults; one such group are the Edgerunners, successors to the cyberpunks of previous editions.

 The third edition uses the Fuzion game system, rather than Interlock.
 The artwork in the book used photographs of action figures and toys instead of hand-drawn art like in previous editions.
-Both the change of setting and the artwork within the book received negative criticism.
+Both the change of setting and the artwork within the book received negative criticism — resulting in Cyberpunk V3.0 not being canonical to the main series.

 From 2007 to 2008, two sourcebooks were published to accompany this edition.

 Fourth edition: Cyberpunk Red

-The fourth edition of Cyberpunk, titled Cyberpunk Red, is set in 2045, following the events of Cyberpunk 2020 and serving as a prequel to the video game Cyberpunk 2077.
+The fourth edition of Cyberpunk, titled Cyberpunk Red, is set in 2045, following the events of Cyberpunk 2020 and serving as a prequel to the video game Cyberpunk 2077 by CD Projekt Red.
 The game is set after a fourth Corporate War; however, the events differ from Cyberpunk V3.0, which is considered to be a separate timeline.

 The Cyberpunk Red core rulebook was released in November 2020.
 It was preceded by the release of a simplified boxed set, known as the Cyberpunk Red Jumpstart Kit, at Gen Con in August 2019.
 The core rulebook was delayed from a planned release alongside the Jumpstart Kit, initially to allow Cyberpunk Red game lore to be better aligned with Cyberpunk 2077, and later due to the COVID-19 pandemic.